techbrett/OfficeDocs-SkypeForBusiness/Teams/virtual-appointment-meeting-template.md

 searchScope:
   - Microsoft Teams
 audience: admin
-description: Learn how to manage the Virtual appointment meeting template for Teams to provide a default meeting configuration for your organization. ms.localizationpriority: medium ms.collection:
+description: Learn how to manage the Virtual appointment meeting template, which your users can use to schedule virtual appointments with people outside your organization. ms.localizationpriority: medium ms.collection:
 - M365-collaboration